caraya/gulp-starter-2021/src/md-content/the-web-platform.md

 While you can do it, it is not always the best solution.
 Take, for example, [Squoosh](https://squoosh.app/) an image compression tool running on the web.

-Rather than building the full application in C or Rust or any language, they built the core of the application in Javascript and only used WebAssembly to create web versions of the codec libraries they use written in C/C++ and Rust.
+Rather than building the full application in C or Rust or any language, they built the core of the application using web technologies and only use WebAssembly to create web-accessible versions of the codec libraries written in C/C++ and Rust.

 That's where I see the heaviest use of WebAssembly: writing bottlenecks in your application whether they are performance or functionality related.
 We'll be able to integrate your favorite libraries, regardless of the language they are written in into your web applications.

+There are other examples of WebAssembly usage, like AutoCAD for the web, which is a part of the Autodesk software for the web and games ported from Unreal Engine and Unity... those are heavier examples of games written in C/C++ and C#.

+The possibilities are expanded from just the Javascript on the web to doing a lot more with whatever language you want to use and Javascript to glue them together and show it to the user.

 <!--
 # Moving the web forward